 Wahoo updates your KICKR's firmware (a kind of software) frequently to deliver the best indoor training experience possible.
 Ensuring you have the latest firmware resolves many issues, keeping you cranking and on the podium.

-- A KICKR that is not connected to any additional apps or devices (ensure apps are not running in the background)
+- A KICKR that is not connected to any additional apps or devices (ensure previously connected devices are off/disabled and no other apps are running in the background)

 Ensure Bluetooth is enabled in your iOS settings and that your device is within 5 feet of the KICKR, then follow these steps to pair your KICKR:

-- Open the Wahoo Fitness app and ensure your KICKR is plugged in and powered on
+- Open the Wahoo app and check that your KICKR is plugged in and powered on.

-- Select “Sensors” in the bottom left corner
+- Select LINKED SENSORS in the bottom section of the Workout page.

-Upon establishing a connection with your KICKR, the Wahoo Fitness app will determine if your KICKR's firmware is out of date.
-If an update is required, the app will then give you the option to update.
+- Upon establishing a connection with your KICKR, the Wahoo Fitness app will determine if your KICKR's firmware is out of date.
+If an update is available, the app will display a prompt to Update Now.

-Your Wahoo KICKR is now updated to the latest firmware and ready to ride!
+Your Wahoo smart trainer is now on the latest firmware and ready to ride!

-If issues updating persist, please take a look at our signal interference article to eliminate possible conflicts with other devices and try again.
+If you encounter issues updating, please take a look at our signal interference article to eliminate possible conflicts with other devices, then try again.